Skip to content

 Permissions

-Computed Joins are gated by a hybrid permission model: a user's team permission on the parent (left) datastore plus ownership of the Computed Join itself.
-Editors on the left datastore can manage any Computed Join.
+Computed Joins are gated by a hybrid permission model: a user's team permission on the datastore the join belongs to, plus ownership of the Computed Join itself.
+Editors on that datastore can manage any Computed Join.
 Authors can manage only the Computed Joins they own.
-Reading the joined output requires at least Reporter on the left datastore.
+Reading the joined output requires at least Reporter on that datastore.

 Two Permission Systems